Tuesday, February 25, 2025

 Is the ADL on the case?
 Only if dismissing the case counts!

-On possible basis is there to extend any sort of "grace" or "benefit of the doubt" to Elon Musk of all people?
+On what possible basis is there to extend any sort of "grace" or "benefit of the doubt" to Elon Musk of all people?
 He's basically a modern-day Henry Ford (oops, bad comparison)!
 He's been one the leading figures injecting extreme-right antisemitism back into mainstream discourse!
 There are few people -- even including Donald Trump -- who have been more open than Elon Musk about wanting to resurrect the reputations and the political influence of the modern-day Nazi movement.
 Extending "grace" to Elon Musk should be like extending "grace" to, I don't know, the Alternative for Germany party.

 But of course, none of that matters.
 The ADL has, over the past few months, made it abundantly clear that it views the American far-right as its friend, and so will extend infinite grace to them no matter how obvious their antisemitism becomes.
 It's disgusting.
 It's despicable.
 It is a grotesque abdication of the ADL's core mission.
 And the worst part it is, it's no longer even surprising.